aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/node-types.md

 - `{{ < var_listed_in_custom_templates_extra_vars > }}`

-While all templates can leverage the internal switch facts (switch.*) to customize the interface descriptions, the values are not part of the officially supported data models, and may change without notice.
+While all templates can leverage the internal switch facts (switch.*) to customize the interface descriptions, the values are not part of the officially supported data models and may change without notice.

 The next output is an example based on the default definition: